Sorry, you need to enable JavaScript to visit this website.

 Responsible authority for the implementation of the strategy

-• Monitoring Unit, under the Presidency of the Government, which has the objective of monitoring the Plan.
+• The Monitoring Unit, under the Presidency of the Government, tasked with plan oversight.

-• Authority responsible for the Mechanism for Recovery and Resilience, attributed to the General Secretariat of European Funds of the Ministry of Finance, which will be accountable to the European institutions.
+• The Mechanism for Recovery and Resilience, managed by the General Secretariat of European Funds of the Ministry of Finance.

 Revisions/updates

-• Introduction of tax incentives in the cultural industry through the transposition of European directives and other regulations.
+• Tax-incentive measures in the cultural industry via transposition of European directives.